terraNalysis/mobile-app-soil-analysis/README.md

-# terranalysis
+🌱 # TerraNalysis

-TerraNalysis Mobile App works with an IoT soil monitoring system that tracks real-time NPK, moisture, and pH levels.
-Sensor data is sent to Firebase, letting users access live updates via the app.
-It helps farmers and gardeners monitor soil health remotely and support efficient, sustainable farming.
+TerraNalysis is a mobile application developed using Flutter that works with an IoT-based soil monitoring device.
+It provides real-time data on soil Nitrogen (N), Phosphorus (P), Potassium (K), Moisture, and pH levels, allowing farmers and gardeners to make informed decisions for healthier crops and sustainable agriculture.

+📸 #Previews
 ![user-manual-terranalysis-mobile-preview](https://github.com/user-attachments/assets/7b2a2c59-1a96-42b5-a7a8-184761fa2472)
 ![user-manual-terranalysis-soil-status-preview](https://github.com/user-attachments/assets/e1ba583b-2c5a-4838-93ec-581af93569fc)